sigstore/architecture-docs/fulcio-spec.md

 Fulcio finally returns the certificate to the client.

+Refer to [Certificate Issuing Overview](https://github.com/sigstore/fulcio/blob/main/docs/how-certificate-issuing-works.md) for a visual guide to the certificate issuing process.

 ## 4. Certificate Transparency

 Fulcio maintains a certificate transparency (CT) log, writing all issued certificates to the log.